schneidermatic/NodeJS-HOWTOs/README.md

 005 | HOWTO - Run a Simple File-Server with Node.js (Express)
 006 | HOWTO - Run a Simple JSON Server with Node.js
 007 | HOWTO - Run Worker Threads with Node.js (Express)
+008 | HOWTO - Use Static Routes with Node.js (Express)
-008 | HOWTO - Use Swagger for documenting REST-APIs with Node.js (Express)
+009 | HOWTO - Use Swagger for documenting REST-APIs with Node.js (Express)
-009 | HOWTO - Use different HTTP methods with Node.js (Express)
+010 | HOWTO - Use different HTTP methods with Node.js (Express)
-010 | HOWTO - Use a View Engine (EJS) with Node.js (Express)
+011 | HOWTO - Use a View Engine (EJS) with Node.js (Express)

 ## SETUP
 1. Clone the NodeJS-HOWTOs repo